On this page

 Green building associations include:

-- use the Energy Ratings website to check the energy efficiency of appliances and equipment.
-Includes some commercial equipment such as commercial refrigerators
+- Energy Ratings – provides the energy efficiency of appliances and equipment.

-- use the Water Efficiency Labelling and Standards (WELS) scheme Water ratings website to check the water efficiency of appliances (domestic and commercial)
+- Water Efficiency Labelling and Standards (WELS) scheme – provides the water efficiency of appliances for domestic and commercial buildings.

 Case Study: Advice for generating sales leads